 Eat and shop in Bangalow

-Stock up your picnic hamper with home-grown supplies or pick up a unique souvenir at the weekend markets in Bangalow, another typical hinterland town about 20 minutes drive south-west of Byron Bay.
+Stock up your picnic hamper with home-grown supplies or pick up a unique souvenir at the weekend markets in Bangalow, another typical hinterland town about 20 minutes southwest of Byron Bay by car.
 This is where Byron locals come to eat, shop and escape the summer holiday crowds.
 The historic main street shopping strip has an eclectic mix of fashion, homewares, antiques, art and gifts.
 Look out for Island Luxe, a beautifully curated store boasting a fashionable selection of homewares and clothing.
 Don't leave town without trying some locally grown coffee in one of the many cafés and eateries.
-The Stockpot Kitchen at the local bowling club is an unexpectedly good foodie find.
+One Green Acre at the local bowling club is an unexpectedly good foodie find.

 Hang with the hippies in Nimbin

 The small dairy farming town of Nimbin became the Australian heart of the hippy movement when it hosted the Aquarius Festival in 1973, and many of its locals still follow an alternative lifestyle.
 Most of the area's farms are low-impact, organic or biodynamic and some shops are run on a co-operative profit-sharing model.
-Psychedelic murals adorn the streets, shops like The Green Bank, Creative Terra and Hemping Around sell hand-made eco-friendly clothes and new-age cafés serve sustainably farmed produce - head to Truffula Seeds for organic treats or the Abundance Cafe for dishes made with home-grown organic produce.
-For something sweet The Contented Tummy has home-made slices and serves locally-grown coffee.
+Psychedelic murals adorn the streets, shops like The Green Bank and Hemping Around sell hand-made eco-friendly clothes and new-age cafés serve sustainably farmed produce - head to Truffula Seeds for organic treats or the Abundance Cafe for dishes made with home-grown organic produce.
+You can also visit the Nimbin Markets.

 Be the first to see the sun rise

 No holiday in Byron is complete without boasting that you were the first in the country to see the sun rise.
-The majority of travellers do it from Cape Byron, the most easterly point on Australia's mainland, which is an hour's walk or a 10-minute drive from Byron's town centre.
+The majority of travellers do it from Cape Byron, the most easterly point on Australia's mainland, which is a one-hour walk or a 10-minute drive from Byron's town centre.
 However, Mount Warning, the plug of an ancient volcano, is actually the first place in mainland Australia to be touched by the morning sun.
-The self-guided walk to the top takes about 2 1/2 hours, so it's an early start, but there's something very special about greeting the first rays of the day from the small viewing platform at the summit.
-Byron Bay Adventure Tours has an AUD $189 overnight camping tour that includes a sunrise climb.
+The self-guided walk to the top takes about 2.5 hours, so it's an early start, but there's something very special about greeting the first rays of the day from the small viewing platform at the summit.
+Byron Bay Adventure Tours has an overnight camping tour that includes a sunrise climb.

 Walk through ancient rainforests